 Mark M. Zandi is chief economist of Moody’s Analytics, where he directs economic research.
 Moody’s Analytics, a subsidiary of Moody’s Corp., is a leading provider of economic research, data and analytical tools.
-Dr. Zandi is a cofounder of Economy.com, which Moody’s purchased in 2005.
+Dr. Zandi is a cofounder of the company Economy.com, which Moody’s purchased in 2005.

 Dr. Zandi’s broad research interests encompass macroeconomics, financial markets and public policy.
 His recent research has focused on mortgage finance reform and the determinants of mortgage foreclosure and personal bankruptcy.
 He has analyzed the economic impact of various tax and government spending policies and assessed the appropriate monetary policy response to bubbles in asset markets.